 A: In addition to the Forth Bridges, nearby attractions include Hopetoun House, a grand stately home with beautiful gardens, and Blackness Castle, a dramatic 15th-century fortress with stunning views of the Firth of Forth.
 You can also visit Dalmeny House, a historic mansion open to the public at select times.

 A: Yes, South Queensferry offers several scenic walking routes.
 You can walk along the waterfront for stunning views of the Forth Bridges or take the John Muir Way, which passes through the town and continues along the coast.
-There’s also a lovely woodland walk through Dalmeny Estate, which offers coastal views and peaceful surroundings.
+There’s also a lovely woodland walk through Dalmeny Estate, which has coastal views and peaceful surroundings.

-A: South Queensferry has a variety of dining options, from traditional Scottish pubs to fine dining restaurants with views of the Forth Bridges.
 Seafood is a popular choice, and many restaurants along the High Street and waterfront offer fresh, locally sourced dishes.
-Be sure to try some local specialties like Cullen skink and freshly caught fish.
+Be sure to try some local specialities like Cullen skink and freshly caught fish.

 A: South Queensferry is relatively accessible, with many of the main attractions, restaurants, and shops located on or near the High Street.
 However, some parts of the town, particularly along the waterfront, may have cobblestone streets or uneven ground.
-The Forth Road Bridge is accessible for walkers and cyclists, including those with mobility aids.

 A: Yes, South Queensferry makes an excellent day trip destination from Edinburgh or other nearby areas.
 With its stunning scenery, historic sites, and family-friendly activities, you can easily spend a full day exploring and enjoying the local attractions.